appane/video-player/README.md

 # Appane YouTube Video Player
-This plugin enables you to quickly activate a fancy video play on your website.
+This plugin enables you to quickly activate a simple and elegant video player on your website in two(2) minutes.

 ## How to Install
 After cloning this plugin, simple add the following css link to your __head__ tag